toshi0383/abceed/README.md

 Frameworks are linked statically, so there's no runtime overhead compared to monolithic app target.

+Other notes on code separation are:

+- ViewModel's interface is in `Core`, ViewModel's impl is in `Logic`.
+  This way `UILibrary` target doesn't require `Logic` target.

 ### 3. Mock data driven UI development

 All UI components are separated from main target, which means I can run app target **without actual network or database I/O**.